Azure/iotedge-lorawan-starterkit/docs/adr/008_cups_firmware_upgrade.md

 ### Azure Function related changes

 A new endpoint will be added in the Facade Azure Function which will be used to fetch firmware upgrade files from the storage account.
-The endpoint will accept the `StationEui` as input, then retrieve the concentrator twin from IoT Hub, download the firmware file from the storage account and send it back in the response.
+The function will be authenticating to the storage account with a connection string which is already being used for function runtime itself.
+The endpoint will accept the `StationEui` as input, then retrieve the concentrator twin from IoT Hub, retrieve the firmware file from the storage account and send it in the response (the file will be processed as a stream to avoid loading the contents into memory).

 This mechanism will have a theoretical limit of 100MB for the firmware upgrade (as we cannot process more with Azure Function).
 This should be enough given the